Eugene Domingo: 2004–2009: Kimmy Dora and numerous films and awards

 Domingo became known as a sidekick of Ai-Ai Delas Alas appearing again on the latter's film, Volta in 2004.
-The next year, she appeared on three films, as Tacing in Star Cinema's Can This Be Love, VIVA Films' Purita and on a cameo role in Seiko Films' Bikini Open.
+The next year, she appeared on three films, as Tacing in Star Cinema's Can This Be Love, VIVA Films' Purita and in a cameo role in Seiko Films' Bikini Open.
 She was cast as Sister Clara, a nun in the series Kampanerang Kuba and also joined Eula Valdez and Jean Garcia on hosting a reality cooking show, Makuha Ka sa Tikim in 2005.
 Domingo achieved breakthrough in 2006 starring on six films from different production outfits.
 She appeared as Tina on the film D' Lucky Ones, and as Dora on You Are The One, both produced by Star Cinema.
 She also had major roles on Regal Films's Kapag Tumibok ang Puso and on the "LRT" episode of her first Metro Manila Film Festival film, Shake, Rattle and Roll 8.
 She also starred on a horror film, TxT as Aling Kuring.

 Domingo became an award-winning actress in 2007, winning Best Supporting Actress at the 33rd Metro Manila Film Festival through her role in Bahay Kubo: A Pinoy Mano Po! starring Maricel Soriano.
 She starred on a total of 10 films in 2007, including her Cinemalaya entry Pisay and Seiko Films' Foster Child which gave Domingo two Best Supporting Actress awards at the 6th Gawad Tanglaw in 2008.
 She also appeared on comedy films, including her reunion with Ai-Ai Delas Alas in Pasukob and Ang Cute Ng Ina Mo.
 Some of her films in 2007 also include Apat Dapat, Dapat Apat with three other comedians, Candy Pangilinan, Pokwang and Rufa Mae Quinto.
 She also appeared on the GMA film The Promise starring Angel Locsin and Richard Gutierrez, and on Paano Kita Iibigin with Regine Velasquez and Piolo Pascual.
 Domingo also appeared on two series, Palimos ng Pag-Ibig and on a series, Kokey adapted from a film of the same title.